Sarojshah1/CareerVita-Job-Portal-/README.md

 ## Features

-- **Profile Management:** -Create and manage your personal profile.-Edit profile details such as contact information, skills, and experience.
+- **Profile Management:**
+     -Create and manage your personal profile.
+     -Edit profile details such as contact information, skills, and experience.
 - **User Profiles:** Create, edit, and manage user profiles.
 - **Applications:** Apply for jobs and track application status.
 - **Admin Dashboard:** Manage job listings and user accounts.